nicaudinet/nicaudinet.github.io/_posts/2024-03-03-hmatrix-reshape.md

   unflatten = row
 ```

-Also like before, the instance for multi-row matrices is more compliced and
+Also like before, the instance for multi-row matrices is more complicated and
 involves recursively calling the `unflatten` function.
 The body of the function
 will look as follows, where `split` and `(===)` are functions to split vectors
 and stack matrices, respectively: